AlcebiadesDalColJunior/Wavelet-based-Visual-Analysis-for-Data-Exploration/README.md

 Requirement: cvxopt

-It can be found in full instalation on python(x,y) or in https://anaconda.org/anaconda/cvxopt to anaconda.
+It can be found in full installation on python(x,y) or in https://anaconda.org/anaconda/cvxopt to anaconda.

 ### datasets:
 - Minnesota road graph